Rohan-Gulavani/Rohan-Gulavani/README.md

 - 👋 Hi, I’m @Rohan-Gulavani
-- 👀 I’m interested in ALML applications
+- 👀 I’m interested in AIML applications
 - 🌱 I’m currently learning AI FOR BUSINESS
 - 💞️ I’m looking to collaborate on AI applications for automobile sectors
 - 📫 How to reach me MAIL ME rohan.vita@gmail.com